 Is DeepSource production-ready for large enterprises?

-DeepSource has reached general adoption among mid-market teams (50-500 engineers) and is suitable for most production use.
-Compliance-heavy enterprises (banks, healthcare, government) typically still pick SonarSource for vendor pedigree and audit history; DeepSource is gaining ground but has not yet matched that pedigree.
-For teams not in regulated industries, DeepSource is a credible production choice.
+DeepSource has reached general adoption among mid-market teams (50 to 500 contributors) and is suitable for most production use.
+Compliance-heavy enterprises in banking, healthcare, and government typically still pick SonarSource for vendor pedigree and audit history; DeepSource is gaining ground but has not yet matched that pedigree.
+For teams outside regulated industries, DeepSource is a credible production choice.

 Should I run multiple code-quality tools in parallel?

 Often yes, but with intent.
-Common stack: SonarCloud or DeepSource for maintainability/coverage, Semgrep for SAST, plus the IDE-side tool (SonarLint, IntelliJ inspections, ESLint).
-The redundancy is intentional: each tool has different rule coverage.
+A common stack: SonarCloud or DeepSource for maintainability and coverage, Semgrep for SAST, plus the IDE-side tool (SonarLint, IntelliJ inspections, ESLint).
+The redundancy is intentional because each tool has different rule coverage.
 The trap is alert fatigue when all three flag the same low-priority style issue.
-Centralize required-status-check on one tool and run others as advisory.
+Centralize required-status-check on one tool and run the others as advisory.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.